 Using Mobile Hotspot

-If WiFi does not work correctly on your phone, try searching for a wireless router as well as a USB-C to ethernet cable adapter or a USB-C to an ethernet cable.
+A USB-C to Ethernet cable adapter can help hard-wire a connection to your router.
 With the adapter and network cable, you would plug them directly into one of the ports on the router.
-For your information, only devices with USB-C will be able to operate this way.
-The older technology USB versions aren’t advanced enough to send this type of data over the cable.
+Note that only devices with USB-C will be able to operate this way.

 What Happens When You Call Without a SIM Card?